-The project will extend Oldham’s cultural quarter, bringing together community arts development, Oldham Theatre Workshop, art gallery, heritage collections, and local studies in a single linked complex involving the conversion of a much loved but currently empty Victorian library (originally opened in 1883), linked to Gallery Oldham (completed in 2002) and public space in the Library Gardens.
+The project will extend Oldham’s cultural quarter and bring together a community arts development, the Oldham Theatre Workshop, an art gallery, multiple heritage collections, and provide space for local studies in a single linked complex involving the conversion of a much loved but currently empty Victorian library (originally opened in 1883) linked to Gallery Oldham (completed in 2002) and public space in the Library Gardens.

 The new centre will house improved educational facilities – including volunteering and training, outreach and engagement programmes.
 An important part of the restoration work will see the former lecture hall in the venue becoming a performance studio space for use by partners like Oldham Theatre Workshop.

 It will showcase the story of Oldham’s past from its time as the cotton spinning capital of the world to the present day with gallery spaces, archives, public research rooms, bars and meeting spaces.
 In line with public feedback, the venue will enable more of the borough’s collection of objects and works of art to be on display – and increase public access to heritage assets including the museum and archive collections.

 Jean Stretton, Oldham Council Leader commented on the scheme:

 “This is a real achievement for Oldham – we are absolutely delighted to have completed this funding package with our partners.
 We’re extremely proud of our history and heritage here and it is vital that is a key part of the regeneration of Oldham so that we can protect it for future generations to enjoy and appreciate.
 The HLF have been crucial players in this project and have offered not just invaluable funding but expert advice and guidance.
 Their input has been essential, and they have truly shared our vision for this scheme.”